input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-02-03-transaction-assurance.md

 # Transaction Assurance Level

-Tables below show color-coded levels of assurance that a transaction won’t be canceled by some fork
+Tables below show color-coded levels of assurance that a transaction won’t be canceled by some fork.

-For example, at normal security level, if the attacker’s stake is **10%** (or $6 millions for Cardano market capitalization of $60 millions), user is:
+For example, at normal security level, if the attacker’s stake is **10%** (or $6 millions for Cardano market capitalization of $60 millions), the levels of assurance for a user’s transaction are:
-1. in the red zone when his block with coin transfer transaction for him has depth less than **3** blocks,
+1. Lowest assurance (color-coded with red) — when the user’s block with coin transfer transaction has depth less than **3** blocks.
-2. in the yellow zone when his block has depth from **3** to **7** blocks,
+2. Medium assurance (color-coded with yellow) — when the user’s block has depth from **3** to **7** blocks.
-3. in the green zone when his block has depth **9** or more blocks.
+3. High assurance (color-coded with green) — when the user’s block has depth **9** or more blocks.

 ## Normal Security Level